MA Media Producing Degree Progression

 Entertainment Business Law

-This course is an introduction to legal matters surrounding the production and distribution of film and television.
-Through the review of customary employment and financial agreements essential legal elements of film/TV production are discussed.
-Employing these elements, students are required to draft and negotiate a contract.
+This course is an introduction to legal matters surrounding the production and distribution of film and television, including without limitation, copyrights and contract law.
+Through the review of customary employment, financial and key production agreements essential legal elements of film/TV production are explored.
+Employing these elements, students will come away with the standard structure and concepts of agreement needed to produce and distribute audio-visual works.

 Creative Fundraising and Deal Making